December 18, 2018 - With great sadness we have learned that our friend Rich as passed away at his home in Candor, NC.

 Digitally Recording Salvias

-In hopes of improving herbarium type sheets for plant researchers, Dr. Richard F. Dufresne began experimenting with ways to create digital samples of live plants in bloom.
+In hopes of improving herbarium type sheets for plant researchers, the late Dr. Richard F. Dufresne experimented with ways to create digital samples of live plants in bloom.

 Before the advent of digital cameras, Dufresne used flatbed scanners to create highly detailed images of blooming Salvias.
 When Photoshop became available, he began using it to sharpen images.

-Dufresne has used these images to create placard pages containing plant facts and basic care.
-He sells them to researchers and also uses them as a quick way to help inform customers about his plants during horticultural festivals.
+Dufresne used these images to create placard pages containing plant facts and basic care.
+He sold them to researchers and also used them as a quick way to help inform customers about his plants during horticultural festivals.